 - Advanced delivery methods – anti-spam software and around the clock monitoring ensures your emails will be seen exactly as you send them out

-StreamSend's tagline is Email Marketing You Can Believe In.
+StreamSend’s tagline is Email Marketing You Can Believe In.
 They are becoming increasingly popular amongst our readers.
 Streamsend differentiates themselves from the pack by offering unlimited image storage, a private IP address, trigger-based messaging, and extensive social media sharing capabilities.
 Read the terminology section below to find out what all this means.
 Pricing starts at $19.90 per month for 2,000 email per month (not limited by # of subscribers like most).
-If you'd like to try StreamSend out for free for 30 days, click here, or the banner at left.
+If you’d like to try StreamSend out for free for 30 days, click here, or the banner above.

 - Very friendly and easy to use interface, complete with drag & drop.